andrewdieken/CPSC-354/README.md

 **Exercise:** Write a program in your programming language that contains a while loop or recursive calls and show termination by exhibiting a measure function.
 Write a blog post about it.

 - Answer:

+**Exercise:** Go back to your class on data structures and algorithms and find an algorithm based on a while-loop and analyse it from the point of view of invariants and partial correctness.